There are lots of places to buy cards online in here in 2019.

 So I decided to try submitting them to COMC!
 You send in a box of cards, and then for .30 per card they scan the front and back, categorize, and list it on the site.
 Once you price it, it is available for sale.
 You can even opt in to make your portfolio available to list on eBay and Amazon for an additional commission.

 When the card sells, they take care of shipping it to the customer!
-There is no sales commission until you cash out, and then COMC takes 20%.
+There is a sales commission of 5% on each transaction, and then when you cash out COMC takes another 10%.

-Some people complain about the .30 per card, the 20% Amazon/Ebay fee, 20% cashout fee, but at the end of the day it isn’t that much more than the 10-15% combined eBay and PayPal fee.
+Some people complain about the .30 per card, the Amazon/Ebay fees, and 10% cashout fee, but at the end of the day it isn’t that much more than the 10-15% combined eBay and PayPal fee.
 All you had to do is send it in and price it.
 The little bit extra seems like a small price to pay for not having to scan, list, and ship thousands of cards.

 I highly recommend COMC as both a buyer and seller.
 Whether you are looking to buy high end singles or complete sets, the site most likely has what you need.
 Have cards to sell, but don’t have the time to list them yourself?
 COMC is a great solution to that problem as well.